misonuma/untrac/README.md

 bash untrac-inv_synthetic.sh
 ```

-- Run the following command if you want to reproduce leave-dataset-out:
+- Run the following command to reproduce leave-dataset-out:
 ```
-bash train_synthetic_loo.sh
+bash loo_synthetic.sh
 ```

-- Refer to `evaluate_synthetic.ipynb` if you want to assess UnTrac and UnTrac-Inv.
+- Refer to `evaluate_synthetic.ipynb` to assess UnTrac and UnTrac-Inv.

 - Replace `synthetic_train00_dataset` & `synthetic_eval00_dataset` with `synthetic_train01_dataset` & `synthetic_eval01_dataset` in the shell scripts if you want to switch to the synthetic dataset B.